Kevin Pillar Player Props: Braves vs. Astros

-The Atlanta Braves and Kevin Pillar, who went 1-for-3 last time in action, battle Hunter Brown and the Houston Astros at Truist Park, Friday at 7:20 PM ET.
+On Saturday, Kevin Pillar (on the back of going 0-for-3) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Padres.
+He had a hitless showing in his previous game (0-for-3) against the Astros.

 Kevin Pillar Game Info & Props vs. the Astros